-As you start spending more time on the trail, you’ll quickly realize that Mountain House and other commercial backpacking meals get expensive really fast.
+As you start spending more time on the trail, you’ll quickly realize that Mountain House and other commercial backpacking meals can blow your budget fast.

 The meals were tasty, but my problem was that I couldn’t use up all the bulk ingredients in one season.
 With the left-over ingredients added in, the price per meal wasn’t much lower than the commercial alternatives.